Too little for the garage, too much for the dog house — would you throw it away, reuse, or recycle it? Find out what to do with leftover paint.

 You can dispose of anyleftover household paint by bringing it to one of the drop-off locations near you.

-Whether you’re in San Francisco or not, you can find those drop-off sites and recycling facilities that are nearest to you through GreenCitizen's Green Directory.
+Whether you’re in San Francisco or not, you can find those drop-off sites and recycling facilities that are nearest to you through GreenCitizen's Green Directory at the top of this page.

 Another option if you’re in San Francisco CA is this interactive map of retail sites you can use.
 These stores will accept individual containers of up to 5 gallons of latex or oil-based paint, as well as varnish, lacquer, and wood finish.